Dujo46/MIMEKit/README.md

 try email.write(to: "/Path/To/Your/Destination/testPackage.emltpl")
 ```
 ## The Future
-MIMEKit is a work in progress, and I will continue to research the standard and plan include features like inline HTML/images.
+MIMEKit is a work in progress, and I will continue to research the standard and plan to include features like inline HTML/images.
 So far, the structure of objects within the MIME standard are interchangeable and heavily dependent on their headers - a little creative thinking can use the included MIMEObject protocol to create other classes ("parts") to use in the MIMEMultiPart.

 Thoughts for future development:
 - read multi-part  `eml` and `emltpl` files